aniket-mish/distributed-ml-system/README.md

 The `tf.data` API enables you to build complex input pipelines from simple, reusable pieces.
 It's very efficient.
 It enables handling large amounts of data, reading from different data formats, and performing complex transformations.

-Load the fashion-mnist dataset into a `tf.data.Dataset` object and do some preprocessing.
-We normalize the image pixel values from the [0, 255] range to the [0, 1] range.
-We are keeping an in-memory cache to improve performance.
+Load the fashion-mnist dataset into a `tf.data.Dataset` object and do some preprocessing(casting to float32).
+Next, we normalize the image pixel values from the [0, 255] to the [0, 1] range.
+We are keeping an *in-memory cache* to improve performance.
 We also shuffle the training data.

 ```python
 import tensorflow_datasets as tfds